 Hostel $: St Christopher’s Inn Village

 For a unique hostel experience in London, check out St Christopher’s Inn Village.
 They are the first hostel in the city to implement private pod-style accommodation.
-Which means you can enjoy the perks of a friendly hostel vibe, as well as the comfort of having your own space.
-What’s particularly great about this hostel, however, is the location.
-Situated just 5-minutes away from London Bridge, it’s in a prime location for many of the cities main attractions.
-You would usually expect to pay a premium price for hotels in this area, but this funky London hostel is very affordable.
+So you can enjoy the perks of a friendly hostel vibe, as well as the comfort of having your own space.
+It’s also in a prime location for many of the cities main attractions.

-If a pod is too small for you, perhaps you’ll consider a cube room at Qbic Hotel instead.
+If a pod is too small for you, perhaps you’ll consider a Cubi all-in-one pod at The Corner instead.
 This innovative and eco-friendly hotel manages to cram all the features that you’d expect from a private room into a small cubic space.
 The result is a fun and unique hotel experience, that’s not only affordable but in an excellent location too.
-Shoreditch and Tower Hill can be reached in 10 minutes by foot, so this is an excellent choice for those on a budget.

 Mid-Range $$: nHow Hotel

 When it comes to instagrammable hotels in London, nHow Hotel tops the list every time.
-The entire property adorns vibrant and quirky decor, that is sure to send any photographer or influencer into a tizzy.
+The entire property adorns vibrant and funky decor, that is sure to send any photographer into a tizzy.
 Features include an onsight fitness centre, cocktail bar, restaurant, and state of the art guest rooms.
-And set in one of London’s trendiest neighbourhoods, it is in an ideal location for exploring the city.

 Luxury $$$: The Exhibitionist Hotel

-For those on a high budget, you will want to consider the super chic Exhibitionist Hotel for a luxury stay in London.
+For those with a high budget, consider the super chic Exhibitionist Hotel for a luxury stay in London.
 Located in the upmarket neighbourhood of Kensington, everything from the beautifully restored, 18th-century townhouse to the contemporary decor is designed to be a show stopper.
-Featuring modern rooms with bespoke furnishings, an onsite bar & restaurant, and a mixture of rotating art galleries, The Exhibitionist guarantees a hotel experience unlike no other.

 The Best of London in 4 Days